 - 1. Application

-- \$20.00 non-refundable fee
+- 2. \$20.00 non-refundable fee

 - 3. Certificate of Immunization

 - 4. An approved transient letter from the Chief Academic Officer or Registrar of the institution the student is currently attending.
-This letter must include: - a.
+This letter must include:

+- a.
 Permission to enroll at Atlanta Metropolitan State College.
-(Students who wish to enroll for a second transient semester must submit an updated transient permission letter for that term). - b.
-A statement that the student is eligible to return to the institution at which they are currently enrolled. - A list of the courses to be taken at Atlanta Metropolitan State College. - 5.
-Certificate of Immunization - Verification of Lawful Presence - Additional for International (F-1 Visa) students.
+(Students who wish to enroll for a second transient semester must submit an updated transient permission letter for that term).

+- b.
+A statement that the student is eligible to return to the institution at which they are currently enrolled.

+- 5. Certificate of Immunization

+- 6. Verification of Lawful Presence

+- Additional for International (F-1 Visa) students.
 A letter from the International Student Office at your current school indicating they will be responsible for your I-20 while you study at Atlanta Metropolitan State College.